cloudfoundry/diego-notes/proposals/docker_registry_configuration.md

 The app environment is propagated all the way to the stager, which configures the docker lifecycle builder accordingly with the help of the `-cacheDockerImage` command line flag.

-If the `-cacheDockerImage` is present the builder:
+If the `-cacheDockerImage` is present, the builder:
 - generates cached docker image GUID
 - caches the image in the private registry (pull, tag & push)
 - includes the cached image metadata (`<ip>:<port>/<guid>:latest`) in the staging response